dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format-01.md

 A capture of sample data from a root instance was used for the comparison.
 The input file was 661.87Mb.
-The following table shows the formatted size and size after compression (both in Mb), together with the task resident set size (RSS) in kb and the user time in seconds taken by the compression.
+The following table shows the formatted size and size after compression (abbreviated to Comp. in the table headers), together with the task resident set size (RSS) and the user time taken by the compression.
+File sizes are in Mb, RSS in kb and user time in seconds.

 Format|File size|Comp.|Comp. size|RSS|User time
 :-----|--------:|:----|---------:|--:|--------: